btroop/btroop/README.md

 <details>
   <summary><b>More details</b></summary>
 <details>
-  <summary><b>PMO OKR, data and tooling management</b></summary>
+  <summary><b>OKR, data, reporting and tooling management for cross-org PMO</b></summary>

-- Led client in developing and rolling out organization-wide OKRs for 10 different programs scoped to 10, 1 and 1/2 year time frames,
+- Influenced corporate strategy by facilitating the development of organization-wide OKRs for 10 different programs scoped to 10, 1 and 1/2 year time frames and by leading the OKR rollout across the company's 14 major business groups
+- drive alignment across company's 14 major business groups
 - Guided client
-- Organized business-side intake and management process around tooling requests so that ideas were vetted and mature when handing to technical product and development teams for building
+- Improved PMO efficiency by designing and building a business-focused process for collecting and managing Organized business-side intake and management process around tooling requests so that ideas were vetted and mature when handing to technical product and development teams for building
 - Fostered consultant growth through career coaching and development

 </details>